AverseABFun/CDAdventure/DOCS.md

 ### `version`

-Currently please keep this at 1.3, as 1.1 and 1.2 have been deprecated.
+Currently please keep this at 1.3 or 1.31, as 1.1 and 1.2 have been deprecated.

 ## `game`